 Kacey Wong But actually I’ve done it two years ago before already.
 So I won’t do it again.
 Let them do it.

 Kacey Wong Yeah.
-I still am the comedy [unintelligible 09:34] member, food is parody, right?
+I still am the fake communist party member, food is parody, right?
 I didn’t see that, because I was thinking, Oh, you’re not, we can do parody, but in real life, you can just go out there and shout and fuck you.
 You know, the dirty regime, you know, you can do that, but now I can see he’s getting closer and closer.
 The prison is closing up.
 And that’s really stimulate me to do as much and as fast as possible.
-So maybe in the future, [unintelligible 10:13 to 10:18] have more materials to talk about of that data.
+So maybe in the future, I get really close, the art historian have more materials to talk about of that data.
 But I can sense that day is closing up.
 Really, I’m super sensitive.

 Interviewer No, I think it’s very important to have a character like that.
 Not only your character as a director but also your own characters as an artist to speak out and voice out for it.